DaveSenn/AspNetPerfTest/README.md

 correct API.
 The tests are also independend of the backend used.

-Setup is local because I am too lazy to wrestle Docker for this project.

 ### frontend:
 Javascript/Markup - React **fe_react** (run with `npm start`)